Public Utilities Operations

 FOG (Fats, Oils, and Grease)

 Grease introduced into sewer mains is one of the leading causes of stoppages creating sanitary sewer overflows.
 As part of the Town of Boone’s wastewater collection system permit, the State required the Town to develop a program to reduce and/or eliminate grease discharged into the system.
 Our program is a combination of education, regulation and enforcement.
 Personnel work with field crews to identify problem areas and contact customers to educate them on how to minimize grease discharged to the system.
 We work closely with our Building Inspectors to ensure proper sizing and installation of grease interceptors are utilized to help reduce grease discharges.
 A Fats, Oils, and Grease Section has been added to the Town of Boone Water and Sewer Use Ordinance and a Best Management Practices Manual is available from the Jimmy Smith Wastewater Treatment Facility that can assist in achieving the desired goals of our department.
-Visit the Jimmy Smith Water Treatment Plant website for more information about grease.
+Visit the Jimmy Smith Water Treatment Plant webpage for more information about grease.
+All helpful tips and tricks are found in our Fats, Oil and Grease Program pamphlet.

 Sewer Repair and Rehabilitation

 The Town of Boone performs CCTV (closed circuit television) inspection and evaluation of sewer mains throughout the wastewater collection system.
-With many sewers in the older portion of town over 80 years old it is extremely important to maintain this program to help reduce sewer stoppages and overflows.
+With many sewers in the older portion of town over 80 years old, it is extremely important to maintain this program to help reduce sewer stoppages and overflows.
 This work also helps reduce long term operating costs of the system.
-To identify problem areas, the CCTV camera is sent through the mains the integrity of the pipe for any defects which may need repair.
-As part of the Town of Boone’s wastewater collection system permit, the State has required all municipalities to develop and implement a five year capital improvement plan for sanitary sewer main replacement and CCTV inspections help to determine this.
+To identify problem areas, the CCTV camera is sent through the mains and check the integrity of the pipe for any defects which may need repair.
+As part of the Town of Boone’s wastewater collection system permit, the State has required all municipalities to develop and implement a Five Year Capital Improvement Plan for sanitary sewer main replacement and CCTV inspections help to determine this.

 Sewer Outfall and Right of Way